abrahamgreenberg/Tempo/README.md

 1. Copying tasks
 1. Change save name to the name of the timetable
 1. Auto close print view when printed
-1. Fix bug where you cant drag items on timeslots
 1. Implement webpack
-1.  fix bug encountred when deleting tasksin multiple time slots
+1.  ~~fix bug encountred when deleting tasksin multiple time slots~~
 1. FUTURE: Themes
     <br />-> Would it be possible to do theme previews?